The Michigan Theatre: the coolest room in 1930 Jackson

 W.S.
 Butterfield Theatres built it, the Michigan chain that put a movie palace in town after town, and they hired Detroit architect Maurice Finkel, who designed its near-twin up the road in Ann Arbor the same stretch of years.
 Inside it’s the full 1930 dream: a deep stage, an ornate auditorium, the kind of plaster-and-gilt room that made a factory worker feel, for two hours, like he’d walked into a palace.

 Rooms like that didn’t all survive.
 Television gutted the single-screen movie houses, and by the late twentieth century plenty of them across Michigan came down for parking lots.
 The Michigan dodged that fate.
-It went on the National Register of Historic Places in 1980, and in 1993 a nonprofit took it over from the city to keep the doors open.
-Today it runs as Marquee Arts — classic films, art films, touring concerts, live theater, the occasional wedding under all that plaster — and a 2024 overhaul gave it new ventilation, a digital marquee out front, and a fresh projector.
+It went on the National Register of Historic Places in 1980, and in 1993 the nonprofit Michigan Theatre of Jackson Inc. acquired it from the city to keep the doors open.
+The theatre still hosts classic and art films, concerts, live theater, meetings, and community events.
+Its 2024 work included restored plaster, modern ventilation, new carpeting, and an updated projector.

 So the building that sold itself in 1930 on being cool is still standing, still lit, still pulling a crowd downtown on a Friday night.
 The marquee changed; the trick of getting people off the sidewalk and into a beautiful dark room did not.